 Built in the 5th or 6th century AD, it was originally a three-aisled basilica with an atrium and annex to the north.
 As it’s situated by a large necropolis, archaeologists have dubbed it the Necropolis Church.

 Nearby are a series of connected buildings that archaeologists call the Entrance Complex.
-Consisting of 11 rooms in total, the complex also likely had additional stories.
-It was probably used for trade, storage and also as a residence.
+Consisting of 11 rooms in total, the complex also likely had additional floors.
+It was probably used for trade, storage and as residences.

 While the central road will take you directly to the beach, don’t miss a walk down the northern ‘Necropolis Street’ at some point.